NBISweden/sda-cli/README.md

 server-side encrypt the downloaded file.

 By default, the downloaded file retains its original name.
-You can use the `-output` flag to specify a custom name for the file.
+You can use the `--output` flag to specify a custom name for the file.
-Additionally, existing files will **not** be overwritten unless the `-force-overwrite` flag is set.
+Additionally, existing files will **not** be overwritten unless the `--force-overwrite` flag is set.

 ---